Mikulitsi/information-security-course/h2 - Kill Chain.md

 ### Intrusion Kill Chain

+- A "kill chain" is defined as a systematic means to find and attack an opponent in order to achieve a desired effect.
-- Adapted from military doctrine to describe the lifecycle of a cyberattack.
+- Term is adapted from military doctrine to describe the lifecycle of a cyberattack.
-- Segments an intrusion into seven phases:
+- There are seven phases:
   - Reconnaissance
-    - Adversary learns about the target (e.g., target emails, infrastructure, personnel).
+    - Adversary learns about the target (infrastructure or personnel).

   - Weaponization
-    - Adversary packages exploit/code with a delivery mechanism (e.g., malware in document).
+    - Adversary packages exploit/code with a delivery mechanism (malware in document).

   - Delivery
     - Adversary sends exploit by email, web, or removable media.